Malaysian Malayalees: Festivals and celebrations

 The Malayalees in Malaysia do observe Malayalee festivals such as Vishu and Onam festivals.
 Moreover, they also observe Deepavali and Thaipusam.

-As the Onam festival is observed for 10 days in Kerala, the Malaysian Malayalees only observes it for one day.
-They usually celebrate Onam by having a Sadhya and making Pookalam.
-The affiliates of the All Malaysia Malayalee Association, AMMA organises cultural events during the month of August and September in conjunction with Onam.
-Singing, dance and Pookalam competitions are known to take place during those events.
+As the Onam festival is observed for 10 days in Kerala, the Malaysian Malayalees only observe it for one day.
+They usually celebrate Onam by having a sadhya and making pookalam.
+The affiliates of the All Malaysia Malayalee Association, AMMA organise cultural events during August and September in conjunction with Onam.
+Singing, dance and pookalam competitions are known to take place during those events.

 Media and the performing arts

-The Kairali Arts Club (KAC) was formed in year 1956 as a Malayalam theatrical club in Malaya.
+The Kairali Arts Club (KAC) was formed in 1956 as a Malayalam theatrical club in Malaya.
 The KAC members have performed over 50 full length stage dramas.
 Today, KAC is known to be one of the oldest living theatre club in Malaysia.

-Around the 1970s, the Malayalee Associations all over Peninsular Malaysia, especially the Selangor & Federal Territory Malayalee Association (SFTMA) had actively held shows in conjunction with Vishu and Onam, which consists various performance of the Malayalee culture.
-The Mohiniyattam, Thiruvathirakali, stage plays, and the "Mappila Paattu" were among the common performance performed by the Malayalee youths.
+Around the 1970s, the Malayalee associations all over Peninsular Malaysia, especially the Selangor & Federal Territory Malayalee Association (SFTMA), had actively held shows in conjunction with Vishu and Onam, which consists various performance of the Malayalee culture.
+The Mohiniyattam, Thiruvathirakali, stage plays, and the Mappila Paattu were often performed by the Malayalee youths.

 During the 1980s, Radio Television Malaysia had produced TV shows in conjunction with Deepavali.
-As Datuk Susheela Menon were one of the most popular Indian artist in that era, the tv shows consist of a Malayalam song too.
+As Datuk Susheela Menon was one of the most popular Indian artist in that era, the TV shows included Malayalam songs too.
 Minnal FM, previously known as Radio 6, begin playing Malayalam songs since the 1970s.

+In 2020, the inaugural Malaysian Malayalam telemovie Acchammakku Oru Vishukkani premiered on Astro Vaanavil to coincide with the festival of Vishu.
+It featured renowned Malaysian Indian artists, including Datin Sri Shaila Nair, Aanantha THR, Krithigah Nair, Shabby, and others in its cast.
+In 2023, the second Malaysian Malayalam telemovie, Nigoodam, was broadcast on Astro Vaanavil in conjunction with Vishu.

 Religion

 Hinduism

 It is estimated that over 75% of all Malayalees in Malaysia are Hindus.
-Generally are followers of Shaivism and Vaishnavism.
+They are generally followers of Shaivism and Vaishnavism.